-Back in March of 2015 the National Highway Traffic Safety Administration (NHTSA) opened an investigation into clock spring failures in the 2012 Passat and CC.
+Back in March 2015 the National Highway Traffic Safety Administration (NHTSA) opened an investigation into clock spring failures in the 2012 Passat and CC.

 The problems were attributed to debris contaminating the inner workings of the steering wheel clock spring.
 Something as simple as strands of hair were enough to displace guide loops inside the spring, leading to excess tension and the eventual ripping of a vital ribbon cable.

 The investigation eventually forced Volkswagen to issue a recall in August of 2015, even though the automaker admitted they didn't know how to fix the problem.